cnr-isti-vclab/meshlab/src/external/u3d/README.md

 This is a fork of ningfei/u3d which is a fork of the v1.4.5 U3D library.
-It has been updated to support x86 and x64 Windows (VS2008, VS2010, VS2015), Linux and OS X, and it has been organized to generate a library for making conversions from IDTF to U3D format.
+It has been adapted to be included in [MeshLab](https://www.meshlab.net/) , used for the exporter to U3D format.

-This library is used for the [MeshLab](https://www.meshlab.net/) exporter to U3D.

-No dependencies are required.
+# Differences with ningfei/u3d

+- Can be built both with qmake and cmake, supporting Windows, Linux and OS X.
+- *IDTFConverter* is not anymore an executable, but it is a library that contains a function ```IDTFConverter::IDTFToU3d("file.idtf", "file.u3d")``` for conversions from IDTF to U3D (see IDTFTest subproject).
+- no dependencies required;  zlib, libpng and jpeg are bundled
+- IFXImporting and libIDTF are not built since they are not required by the IDTFConverter.

 # Original Readme